konflux-ci/architecture/architecture/index.md

 ## Architecture Goals

 - Just in time scaling: In contrast to “just in case” scaling.
 The system should be able to scale without capacity reserved ahead of time.
-- Static stability: the overall system continues to work when a dependency is impaired
+- Static stability: the overall system continues to work when a dependency is impaired.
 - Each subservice can fulfill its primary use cases independently, without relying on other systems’ availability.
 - Each sub-service owns its data and logic.
 - Communication among services and participants is always asynchronous.